NachoFLizaur/first_dapp/README.md

 4. Reload the page.

 After this you should be able to see the name of the candidates and their vote count, and the address of the account you are logged-in with at the bottom of the page.

+## Casting votes

+In order to try this functionality it is best to try it with a simplified version of the function, such as:

+        function vote(uint _candidateId) public {

+                // Record that voter has voted
+                voters[msg.sender] = true;

+                // Update candidate vote Count
+                candidates[_candidateId].voteCount ++;

+        }

+Once you have that you will want to deploy your contract and from the console execute the following:

+        Election.deployed().then(function(instance) {app = instance})
+        let accounts = await web3.eth.getAccounts()
+        app.vote(1, {from : accounts[0]})

+The code above does the following:
+1. Assign the contract to the variable app
+2. obtain the accounts in the blockchain
+3. execute the vote function, which takes as parameters the id of the candidate you want to give the vote to, and the addess which performs the transaction i nthe metadata of the function.

+This is going to trigger a transaction which will modify the voteCount of the target candidate.

+### Problem troubleshooting

+while trying to get this part of the dapp to work I met the error:

+        Uncaught Error: Returned error: VM Exception while processing transaction: revert

+This is a very generic error and it doesn't give much information about what is really causing the problem.

+In my case, the issue with this was that in ganache I had set the gas cost to an very high value (arround 2000000), which was making it impossible to transaction to complete.

+To fix it, I had to edit the ganache configuration to lower the value (in my case to 1) and then redeploy the contract again.

+I also had to import a new wallet in metamask, as the blockchain resets when you modify the configuration.

+If after changing this you are still unable to execute the vote function, I would recommend commenting the

+        voters[msg.sender] = true;

+line and executing the function with:

+        app.vote(1)